jimkang/g-i-s/README.md

 g-i-s
 =====

 Another Google Image Search Node module.
-The nature of these things is that they eventually break as GIS changes.
-This one works as of 12/2/2015.
+The nature of these things is that they eventually break as GIS changes, but this one works as of 12/2/2015.

 Installation
 ------------